-- Perigee – Occurs when the Moon reaches the closest point to the Earth during its elliptical orbit.
+- Perigee – This occurs when the Moon reaches the closest point to the Earth during its elliptical orbit.

-- Perigean Spring Tide – Occurs when the Moon is closest to the Earth during a Spring tide.
+- Perigean Spring Tide – This occurs when the Moon is closest to the Earth during a Spring tide.

 As the Moon orbits the Earth, it goes through 8 lunar phases.
 The four that affect tides on Earth are:

 A New Moon occurs when the Moon is aligned between the Sun and the Earth.
 This event occurs approximately every 29.5 days.
 The hemisphere that is viewable from the earth is completely in the Sun’s shadow and mostly invisible.
 It is still possible to see the Moon faintly during a New Moon due to Sunlight reflecting off Earth, a phenomenon called Earthshine.